Fred . . . Joy Refuses Bitterness

 Teach me to rejoice in You always, not because life is easy, but because You are good.
 Keep my heart from bitterness and my spirit from despair.
 Help me, like Fred, to offer love where I’ve met indifference, and warmth where I’ve found coldness.
 Let my laughter be a witness, my kindness a song, and my joy a light that points others to You.
 In Jesus’ name, Amen.

-Published in: A Christmas Carol by Charles Dickens
+Published in: The Charles Dickens Library, 18 volumes

 Artistic Analysis